-Note: It is ultimately the student's responsibility to coordinate committee members' schedules for the oral hearing.
+It is ultimately the student's responsibility to coordinate committee members' schedules for the oral hearing.
 The student should be conscious of upcoming breaks, faculty commitments such as travel and other factors that may make it difficult or impossible for a committee member to meet at a given time and hence should be in contact with committee members early in the process.
-In principle, the student should begin discussing a general time frame for exams and potential hearing/exam dates with committee members well in advance of them.
-In consultation with the committee chair, the student candidate should begin to inquire about faculty availability regarding a general time framework six to seven months ahead of possible exam and exam dates, thus avoiding scheduling and planning problems for both committee members and candidate.
-Exact dates may need to be scheduled a bit closer to the actual time of examination and hearing, but it is important to begin the process and conversation early.